johnnv1/CCAgT-utils/README.md

 Module responsible to create personalized versions of the dataset with the desired modifications.
 Things that can be done: slice the images into smaller parts, select just images that have specific categories, create images with a specific category.
+This tool, will copy, or generate the images, and also generate a new CCAgT annotations file, based on the desired options!

+First, if desired, the tool will remove images that do not have the desired categories:
+>- `--remove-images-without` with the categories ids, will remove all images that don't have the categories passed as parameter.
+>- `--remove-annotations-different` with the categories ids, will remove all annotations that have different categories than the parameter.

-First, the tool allows selecting what will be the format of the images:
+Second, the tool allows selecting what will be the format of the images:
 >- `--slice-images` to slice the images into sub parts;
->- `--extract` to create images and masks with a unique category (centralized into the new image);
+>- `--extract` to create images with a unique category (centralized into the new image);
 >- `--labels` (to be used with `--extract`) path for the CCAgT file with the labels;
 >- `--paddings` (to be used with `--extract`) in percent (float values) or pixels (integer values) select, the size of paddings to apply;
 >- Without any parameter, will just copy the original dataset

-Second, if desired, the tool will remove images that do not have the desired categories:
->- `--remove-images-without` with the categories ids, will remove all images/masks that don't have the categories passed as parameter.

 Third, and last, can (re)check if all images has the desired categories, and delete with don't have.
->- `--check-if-all-have-at-least-one-of` to verify if the image/mask have at least one of the categories IDs passed as parameter;
+>- `--check-if-all-have-at-least-one-of` to verify if the image have at least one of the categories IDs passed as parameter;
 >- `--delete` if desired, delete images that don't have at least one of the categories.
+>- `--generate-masks` if desired, will generate the masks based on the new CCAgT annotations file.

+**Check all option with: ** `CCAgT-utils create-subdataset -h`

 Example creates a subdataset with images sliced into 2x2 (1 image (1600x1200) ->
 4 images (800x600)), and remove images do not have any information (images with